Monday, March 7, 2016

 #36 John W. Bricker (1944) Dewey's first running mate, Bricker was unable to run for Governor at the same time, but two years later he was elected to the Senate where he served for 12 years before losing the seat to Stephen Young in 1958.

 #35 Joe Lieberman (2000) After missing the vice-presidency by only a few hundred votes in Florida, Lieberman remained in the Senate.
 He sought the Democratic Party nomination in 2004, but after starting out well in the polls, failed to win any delegates, mustering only a single 2nd place finish..
 In 2006, he lost the Democratic primary to retain his Senate seat, but was able to run as an independent and keep it.
 He was reportedly John McCain's first choice for Vice-President on the 2008 Republican ticket, but was passed over for Alaska Governor Sarah Palin.
 He chose not to run for his senate seat in 2012 and retired from politics.
 He has spent his time working as a lawyer and lobbyist and serving on the boards of various causes.
-In 2017, he was reportedly considered as a replacement for James Comey as FBI director but then passed over.
-He also introduced Betsy DeVos at her Secretary of Education confirmation hearings.
+In 2017, he was reportedly considered as a replacement for James Comey as FBI director but then passed over by Trump.
+His last official action was the introduction of Betsy DeVos at her Secretary of Education confirmation hearings.

 #34 Burton K. Wheeler (1924) Democrat Wheeler was the running mate of Republican Robert La Follette, Sr. on the Progressive Party ticket.
 He returned to the senate where he served another 24 years before losing the 1946 primary to Leif Erikson (the less famous one).